PrasannaJC/CI-FirstResponders/README.md

 * Mobile application is able to call the machine learning component to decide if an automatic alert is needed or not.
 * Mobile application frequently checks if the logged in user has an active alert, and will take them to the alert page if this is the case.
 * Basic UI changes completed.
-* Thoroughly tested and the following bugs fixed: mobile app no longer spams user with multiple alert pages, only one alert page can be open at a time, eliminated the ability for users to double tap the SOS button which was causing undefined behaviour, prevented already logged in users from being able to log in.
+* Thoroughly tested and the following bugs fixed: mobile app no longer spams user with multiple alert pages, only one alert page can be open at a time, eliminated the ability for users to double tap the SOS button which was causing undefined behavior, prevented already logged in users from being able to log in.